 I am an accredited Cognitive Behavioural Psychotherapist (BABCP) and a Chartered Psychologist (CPsychol, BPS).
 My speciality is working therapeutically with children and adolescents, but I am also interested to work with families and people of all ages.
 I have more than 25 years experience operating within a number of healthcare settings in East Sussex, such as Brighton & Hove CAMHS, Lewes Health in Mind, Chailey Heritage, The Royal Alexandra Children's Hospital, Brighton General Hospital, Sussex University, Home-Start East Sussex, IESO online therapy as well as private practice.
 Before commencing my training as a CBT therapist I worked as a research psychologist focusing on parent mental health during their transition to parenthood (see publications below), and before that as an Occupational Therapist.

 My private therapy room is located in Kingston near Lewes, East Sussex, about 15 minutes drive from Brighton.
 Plenty of free parking is available outside.
+Please note that I am only offering online therapy at the present time.

 - PhD Psychology (University of Sussex)